cal-itp/data-infra/docs/analytics_onboarding/overview.md

 :::{admonition} How to use this page
 :class: tip
 This page serves as a beginning entry-point into our Cal-ITP analytics resources for both new analysts and non-analyst team members.

 Below you can find links to the resources themselves, as well as relevant support documents.

 **Analysts**
 * See below for an introduction to team meetings as well as our collaboration and analysis tools.
 * Privileges have already been created for you to access the resources below.
-If you're still having access trouble use the information at the bottom of this page to [get help](get-help).

 **Non-Analyst Team Members**
 * You can access any of the tools below as well!

-* If you need help with access, use the information at the bottom of this page to [get help](get-help).
+**If you still need help with access**, use the information at the bottom of this page to [get help](get-help).
 :::

 **Meetings to Expect - Analysts:**